confluentmedical/nitinol-design-concepts/index.md

 * [NDC-205: Advancing Nitinol Fatigue Prediction](205-advancing-fatigue-prediction) \| A review of present and future approaches to lifetime prediction of superelastic nitinol.
 * [NDC-210: Volumetric characterization of inclusions from submicron CT scans](210-xct-methods) \| submicron xray tomography: methods and results
 * advanced scripting and volume weighted simulation results
-* probabilistic durability prediction using monte-carlo methods
+* probabilistic durability prediction using Monte-Carlo methods